 The operations and management of Pieridae require the recruitment and retention of a skilled workforce, including engineers, technical personnel, and other professionals.
-The loss of key members of such workforce, or a substantial portion of the workforce as a whole, could result in the failure to implement Pieridae's business plans which could have a material adverse effect on

-Pieridae's business, financial condition, results of operations, and prospects.
-Competition for qualified personnel in the oil and natural gas industry is intense and there can be no assurance that Pieridae will be able to continue to attract and retain all personnel necessary for the development and operation of its business.
+The loss of key members of such workforce, or a substantial portion of the workforce, could result in the failure to implement Pieridae's business plans which could have a material adverse effect on Pieridae's business, financial condition, results of operations, and prospects.
+Competition for qualified personnel in the oil and natural gas industry is intense, and the available pool of personnel experienced in operations and development of sour gas infrastructure and reserves is decreasing.
+There can be no assurance that Pieridae will be able to continue to attract and retain all personnel necessary for the development and operation of its business.